uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 ---
-title: "Uptane Joins GSoC 2024: A Journey of Collaboration and Growth! ☀️🚀"
+title: "Uptane Signs on for GSoC 2024: Join our Journey of Collaboration and Growth! ☀️🚀"
 authors:
   - Abhij
 ---